aemreunal/ns-allinone-2.35-Mac-OS-10.9-install-patch/README.md

 1. Copy all 5 files (the 'install64' script and 4x .patch files) to the unpacked folder of ns-allinone-2.35 package
 2. Run the script with: `sudo ./install64`

-Disclaimer: I only tested on my system (Mac OS X 10.9.1, RMBP 15"), so I can't guarantee it will work for you.
+Disclaimer: I only tested on my system (Mac OS X 10.9.1, Cygwin not installed, RMBP 15"), so I can't guarantee it will work for you.
 This software is provided as-is and I am not liable for any change/damage inflicted upon your system through the use of this software.

 I would like to thank Brian Adamson for making his solution public and taking his time to explain it step-by-step.